drepo-eth/site/content/drepo/existing-repos/centralized/index.md

 In the worst cases, they can even change or modify the content.
 For example, a software release might be removed without any warning.
-If the operator acts maliciously, they could create new software packages containing malware or similarly change existing packages.
+If the operator acts maliciously, they could create new software packages containing malware or change existing packages.
 The community will likely discover such actions that could destroy a repository's reputation.

 A more realistic scenario is the removal of content due to external pressure.
 As the institutions behind the repositories are incorporated in the real world,